 Students in grades K through 12 use Chromebooks.
 Great teaching, when paired with the right technology, improves student learning.
 Chromebooks are seamlessly connected to Eastern Carver County Schools’ network where students access apps and websites for their learning.
 Students log on using a district account provided through Google Apps for Education.
 Student Google accounts are managed by Eastern Carver County Schools.
 This account is where students will store homework, projects, class notes and more.

-All students in third- through 11th-grade during the 2017-18 school year can keep their Chromebook for use during the summer of 2018 and return with it in the 2018-19 school year.
-During the first or second week of school (each school will provide detailed directions), sixth and ninth grade students will exchange their current Chromebook for a new one.
-Sixth graders will use this Chromebook for all years of middle school and ninth graders will use this Chromebook until they graduate from high school.
+Incoming 6th and 9th graders with existing chromebooks will exchange their current chromebook for new one during the first or second week of school (each school will provide detailed directions), Sixth graders will use this Chromebook for all years of middle school and ninth graders will use this Chromebook until they graduate from high school.

 Consider a Protection Plan to reduce or eliminate potential fees (chargers are not covered by the protection plan) from accidental loss or damage.

 New to Eastern Carver County Schools

 Students who are new to Eastern Carver County Schools will be able to pick up a Chromebook at their school’s Media/Innovation Center after the first day of school ( each school will have additional details).

 Pick-up Chromebook after summer

 If you had your school keep your Chromebook over the summer please plan on picking up your Chromebook at Media/Innovation Center after the first day of school.

 All other students who have an existing Chromebook will continue to use their assigned chromebook.
 If you have had issues with your chromebook over the summer you can stop by your school’s Media/Innovation Center and they can assist you in resolving any issues.
 For all K-2nd grade students you will continue to use devices provided in your classrooms for the 2018-19 school year.